lm-kbc/dataset2024/README.md

-# Knowledge Base Construction from Pre-trained Language Models (LM-KBC) 2nd Edition
+# LM-KBC: Knowledge Base Construction from Pre-trained Language Models (3rd Edition)

-This repository contains dataset for the LM-KBC challenge at ISWC 2024.
+This repository contains dataset for the 3rd LM-KBC challenge at ISWC 2024.

 ## Dataset v0.1